Foundation Partners

 Leading Melbourne architectural firm, Wardle has been announced as the lead architects and Aurecon is the lead engineering firm.

-Concept design for the building was completed in early 2023 with input and collaboration from Foundation Partner researchers and staff, who will ultimately be the future users of the building’s cutting-edge facilities.
+Concept design for the building was completed in early 2023, and schematic design completed in early 2024 with input and collaboration from Foundation Partner researchers and staff, who will ultimately be the future users of the building’s cutting-edge facilities.

 Images of the building design can be seen below: